Stanley Hauerwas: Early life and education

 Stanley Hauerwas was born in Dallas, Texas, on July 24, 1940, and was raised in nearby Pleasant Grove, in a working-class family.
-He attended both Pleasant Grove High School (1954–56) and W. W. Samuell High School (1956–58).
+He attended both Pleasant Grove High School (1954–1956) and W. W. Samuell High School (1956–1958).
 As the son of a bricklayer, Hauerwas was early on apprenticed to the craft of bricklaying under his father.
-The experience was extremely formative for his later life, as he himself has often compared the skill and hard work that bricklaying requires with both his own approach to theological work and the challenges of living a fully Christian life.
+The experience was extremely formative for his later life, as he has often compared the skill and hard work that bricklaying requires with both his own approach to theological work and the challenges of living a fully Christian life.

 Hauerwas's family attended Pleasant Mound Methodist Church, where he experienced baptism, confirmation, and communion.
 At the age of 15, he presented himself for ministry at a Sunday night worship service, presuming then that he would be saved.

 After leaving Pleasant Grove, Hauerwas matriculated at Southwestern University, a liberal arts college affiliated with the United Methodist Church.
 He received a Bachelor of Arts degree there in 1962.
 He was also a member of Phi Delta Theta while at Southwestern University.
 He went on to earn Bachelor of Divinity, Master of Arts, Master of Philosophy, and Doctor of Philosophy degrees from Yale University.
 Upon delivering the Gifford Lectures in 2001, Hauerwas was also awarded an honorary Doctor of Divinity degree from the University of Edinburgh.

 Following his graduation from Yale University, Hauerwas taught first at Augustana College in Rock Island, Illinois, before joining the faculty at the University of Notre Dame in 1970.
 He was later invited to assume a faculty position at the Divinity School of Duke University in 1983, where he taught in the area of theological ethics until his retirement in 2013, though he continues to write and speak at Duke as a senior research fellow.
 In 2014 he was appointed to a chair in theological ethics at the University of Aberdeen.

 Hauerwas was influenced by a wide range of thinkers, including Aristotle, Thomas Aquinas, Søren Kierkegaard, Karl Barth, Ludwig Wittgenstein, John Howard Yoder, Alasdair MacIntyre, Michel Foucault, and William James.